Memories of Murder: Reception

 Within a year of its debut, Memories of Murder was received as a cult film.
-Later in the decade, it was praised by numerous international publications, referred to as one of the greatest films of 2000s, one of the best crime films ever made, and one of the best South Korean films of all time.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 76 reviews, with an average rating of 8.20/10.
-The site's critics consensus reads, "Memories of Murder blends the familiar crime genre with social satire and comedy, capturing the all-too human desperation of its key characters."
-On Metacritic, the film has a weighted average score of 82 out of 100 based on 15 critics, indicating "universal acclaim".
-The film won the South Korean film industry's 2003 Grand Bell Award for Best Film, while Bong Joon-ho and Song Kang-ho won the awards for Best Director and Best Leading Actor, respectively.
+Later in the decade, it was praised by numerous international publications, referred to as one of the best crime films of the 21st century and one of the greatest Korean films of all time.

-According to Lathifah Indah of Cultura.id, "Memories of Murder is arguably one of Bong Joon-ho's best movies to watch".

-Deeson Thompson of The Washington Post called the film "exciting", while Derek Elley of Variety called it "a powerful, slow-burning portrait of human fallibility".
+Manohla Dargis of The New York Times wrote, "Memories of Murder is such a taut, effective thriller it's a shame you have to read subtitles to gauge just how good a movie it is.
+If you don't speak Korean, that is. [...]
+The movie in question works better than most Hollywood thrillers and even those Law & Order procedurals."
+Desson Thomson of The Washington Post called the film "involving and skillfully mounted" and opined that it "is as exciting for its narrative twists and turns as for its Korean textures and rhythms."
+Peter Bradshaw of The Guardian gave it four out of five stars and stated, "Memories of Murder is a great satire of official laxity and arrogance, and its final scene is very chilling."
+Derek Elley of Variety described the film as "a powerful, slow-burning portrait of human fallibility."

 By the end of the film's domestic run, it had been seen by 5,101,645 people, making it the most watched film during the year 2003 in South Korea.
 While it was eventually outgained by Silmido, which was released in the same year, most of Silmidos audience did not see it until 2004.
 At the end of the film's run, Memories of Murder was also the fourth most viewed film of all time in the country, after Shiri, Friend and Joint Security Area.
-The commercial success of the film has been credited as saving one of its production companies, Sidus Pictures, from bankruptcy.Memories of Murder received screenings at several international film festivals, including New Zealand International Film Festival, South Western International Film Festival, Cannes Film Festival, Hawaii International Film Festival, London International Film Festival, Tokyo International Film Festival and San Sebastian International Film Festival, where Bong Joon-ho won the Best Director Award.
+The commercial success of the film has been credited as saving one of its production companies, Sidus Pictures, from bankruptcy.Memories of Murder received screenings at several international film festivals, including New Zealand International Film Festival, South Western International Film Festival, Cannes Film Festival, Hawaii International Film Festival, London International Film Festival, Tokyo International Film Festival and San Sebastian International Film Festival, where Bong Joon Ho won the Best Director Award.

 Director Quentin Tarantino named it, along with Bong's The Host, one of his Top 20 favorite movies since 1992.
 It was also chosen as the best Korean film of the century.
 Sight & Sound included it in their list of "30 key films that defined the decade".
-It was #63 in Slant Magazine's list of the 100 best films of the aughts.
+It was No. 63 in Slant Magazine's list of the 100 best films of the 2000s.

 In 2010, Film Comment listed their top films of the decade based on an international poll of various cinephiles, including filmmakers, critics and academics.
-Two films directed by Bong Joon-ho were included in the list – The Host (#71) and Memories of Murder (#84).
+Two films directed by Bong Joon Ho were included in the list – The Host (No. 71) and Memories of Murder (No. 84).

+In 2025, it ranked number 99 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 49 on the "Readers' Choice" edition of the list.